 Public Health England

-Professor Richard Amlôt is Scientific Programme Leader of the Behavioural Science Team based in the Emergency Response Department at PHE.
+Professor Richard Amlôt is Scientific Programme Leader of the Behavioural Science Team based in the Emergency Response Department at UKHSA.

 He leads a programme of research that explores operational, behavioural and psychological responses to emergencies and disasters, with a particular focus on CBRN incidents.